(843) 757-8000 info@blufftonselfhelp.org

 2021

-Bluffton Self Help and The Literacy Center merged in a joint effort to dramatically expand the availability of basic education and training programs in order to meet the growing needs of the economically at-risk in Beaufort and Jasper counties
+Bluffton Self Help merges with The Literacy Center in a joint effort to dramatically expand the availability of basic education and training programs in order to meet the growing needs of the economically at-risk in Beaufort and Jasper counties.

-Bluffton Self Help partnered with the City of Hardeeville and opened a second Education & Resource Center inside the Hardeeville library
+In partnership with the City of Hardeeville, Bluffton Self Help opens a second Education & Resource Center inside the Hardeeville library.

 \